Australian police accuse man of acting as North Korean agent

 (CNN)The Australian Federal Police have arrested a 59-year-old Australian man for allegedly acting as an economic agent for North Korea with the intent of raising revenue for the Pyongyang government.

+Authorities identified the man as Chan Han Choi, a South Korean-born Sydney man, CNN affiliate Seven Network Australia reported.

-Police say the man -- a naturalized Australian citizen of Korean descent -- allegedly brokered the sale of missiles, missile components and expertise from North Korea to other international entities, and discussed the supply of weapons of mass destruction.
+Police said the man, a naturalized Australian citizen, allegedly brokered the sale of missiles, missile components and expertise from North Korea to other international entities, and discussed the supply of weapons of mass destruction.

-The Sydney man also planned to transfer coal from North Korea to entities in Vietnam and Indonesia, police said.
+He also planned to transfer coal from North Korea to entities in Vietnam and Indonesia, police said.
 Police said there is no evidence that the governments of those two countries were aware of the plan.

 These actions are alleged breaches of UN and Australian sanctions.
+He is facing six charges in connection with the acts.

 "This case is like nothing we have ever seen on Australian soil," Australian Federal Police Assistant Commissioner Neil Gaughan